Vinyl Chloride Exposure Causes Angiosarcoma, Other Deadly Occupational Cancers in Ohio

 Vinyl chloride exposure is associated with an increased risk of a rare form of liver cancer called angiosarcoma, as well as a number of other serious conditions including the following:

 Thousands of people in America still work in production sites using vinyl chloride, and thousands of others work with the secondary toxic products in fabrication, flooring, siding, medical equipment, electrical wiring, cables and other products.
 In addition, former workers in the homebuilding, automotive and chemical plastics industry are likely to have been exposed to toxins and may have a claim against former manufacturers and employers.

-If you or a loved one has suffered an injury due to Vinyl Chloride Exposure and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to Vinyl Chloride Exposure and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.